When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Introduction

 \section{Introduction}

 Modern image generation methods use a two-stage approach to training.
-In the first stage, a model such as a VQGAN \cite{esser2020taming} (for autoregressive modeling e.g., \cite{yu2022scaling}) or a continuous VAE (for diffusion \cite{rombach2021high}) is trained to compress images to a latent representation.
-In the second stage, a generative model is trained to learn a prior over the latent distribution induced by the first stage.
-Generation is done by using the second stage model to sample a latent, and then applying the decoder of the first stage model to map back to image space.
+In the first stage, a model such as a VQGAN \cite{esser2020taming,yu2022scaling,rombach2021high} is trained to compress images to a latent representation.
+In the second stage, a generative model is trained on these latent representations.
+This setup implies a deep interaction between the stage 1 and stage 2 models.
+Since the stage 1 model does not have to reconstruct the image perfectly, it can compress the image more aggressively to achieve a simpler latent distribution for the stage 2 model to learn.
+However, we ultimately care about the quality of the generated images, which depends on both the stage 1 model's ability to reconstruct and the stage 2 model's ability to learn the latent distribution.
+On one extreme, if the stage 1 model compresses to a constant, the resulting latent distribution is easy to model but can only generate one image.
+At the other extreme, the stage 1 model does not compress at all and we get no benefit from latent distribution modeling.